pagoha/ThisIsTheWay/AWS/AWS-Unused-Resources-Checker/README-AWSUnusedResourcesChecker.md

 ```

 ## 🚀 Usage
-When you run the AWSUnusedResourcesChecker.py script, here's the step-by-step flow and the prompts you'll encounter:
+When you run the AWSUnusedResourcesChecker.py script, here's the step-by-step process and the prompts you'll encounter:

 Script Launch: You start by running the script with either:
 ```